BirdFarmer/BinanceRepo/BinanceTestnet/Tools/MultiTesterWindow-Usage.md

 - Always validate your config after editing.
 - Output CSV is overwritten/appended for each run; back up if needed.
 - You can run with different configs by browsing/selecting a new JSON file.

+## Per-strategy insights & main UI tooltips

+- After a run completes the MultiTester extracts a concise "best setup" for the top-performing run and writes it to `results/multi/strategy_insights.json` next to the CSV.
+- The TradingAppDesktop main window will look for this file (in its own results folder or across the repository) and automatically apply per-strategy short recommendations as tooltips in the strategy selector.
+- Tooltips show the concrete setup that produced the best run (timeframe, symbol set or expanded symbol list if available, TP/SL multipliers, win rate, net PnL, trades, start/candles when present).
+- There is also groundwork to let the UI apply a best-setup automatically (e.g., populate timeframe, TP/SL and symbol selection) — ask me to enable "Apply best setup on click" if you want that wired in.

+## Notes on summary & reliability

+- The summary presents a best-run focused view and short recommendations.
+Treat single best-run results cautiously if sample sizes are small — check the trade count and aggregated runs.
+- Expectancy and payoff are shown in the summary; expectancy is the expected profit per trade (p * avgWin − (1−p) * avgLoss) and payoff is avgWin/avgLoss.

 ## Troubleshooting
 - If you see errors about missing controls or build issues, clean and rebuild your solution.